-Absorption after intramuscular injection
+Absorption after i.m. injection

-Midazolam is rapidly and fully absorbed from the muscle tissue.
-The maximum plasma concentrations are achieved within 30 minutes.
-The absolute bioavailability after intramuscular injection is over 90%.
+Absorption of midazolam from the muscle tissue is rapid and complete.
+Maximum plasma concentrations are reached within 30 minutes.
+The absolute bioavailability after i.m. injection is over 90%.

 Absorption after rectal administration

 After rectal administration midazolam is absorbed quickly.
 Maximum plasma concentration is reached in about 30 minutes.
 The absolute bioavailability is about 50%.